Would you ever date an economist?

 “With each risk coming by, hedge aggressively with some and conservative with others.
 If you get burnt on the risky trades, you’ll still have your safe-harbors keeping you afloat”

 Once you hit the jackpot, before pursuing it for life, it is always safe to evaluate the relationship.
-Let me break it down further – do not dwell on the great times you’ve possibly had with someone when deciding on future of a relationship.
-One needs to think about how many good times are there potentially to look forward.
+Let me break it down further – do not dwell on the great times you’ve possibly had with someone when deciding on the future of a relationship.
+One needs to think about how many good times are there potentially to look forward to.
 Will it be more than what one gets by pursuing another direction instead?

-In a crude way, this might be how an economist review a relationship.
+In a crude way, this might be how an economist reviews a relationship.
 They know that sunk costs are to be excluded from future decisions because the cost will remain the same regardless of the outcome.

-Sacrificing liquidity, one gets better return on investment.
-After committing, an economists might be glad to give up some of their freedoms (liquidity) to maintain harmony and sturdiness in their relationship (Return on Investment).
+Sacrificing liquidity, one gets a better return on investment.
+After committing, economists might be glad to give up some of their freedoms (liquidity) to maintain harmony and sturdiness in their relationship (Return on Investment).

 Fortunately or unfortunately, if you were not able to pursue someone you felt attractive looking, you might actually be better off.
 If you invest in an underlying asset: sacrifice superficial looks for quality of underlying personality.
-As cliché as it gets, looks depreciate over time, and tend to be overvalued in the short-run.
+As cliché as it gets, looks depreciate over time and tend to be overvalued in the short-run.
 Warmth and kindness, on the other hand, are just the opposite.
-If you come across an economist who stays true to his profession, he / she might live by this cliché.
+If you come across an economist who stays true to his profession, he/she might live by this cliché.

 Ref: The Romantic Economist by William Nicolson.
 In this book, he sets out to apply the rules of economics to his shaky love life